(Disclosure: Some of the links below may be affiliate links)

 What do you think of my new logo?

 I also optimized the page speed slightly more on the blog.
-I have cut one more requests.
+I have cut one more request.
 It is probably not very noticeable.
 But it still helps if you have a bad connection.
 Later, I am going to try to find a way to optimize the fonts on the blog.

 Here are the three most popular posts of July 2019: